unrealwork/atsd-use-cases/USMortality/README.md

 ```

 This next query filter records for a particular city (in this case Boston) and for a timespan (in this case retrieve samples from 2016 and older).
 With the `ORDER BY` clause, rows are sorted by date,
-and with the `LIMIT` clause the response is restricted to 10 rows.
+and the response is restricted to 10 rows.

 ```sql
 SELECT date_format(period(1 MONTH)), sum(value), count(value)